AlexanderEllis/blog/content/about/_index.md

 That's Karl, my dog.
 He's anxious, smart, and shy with strangers, but he's a good boy.

-I work as a software engineer at [Giant Otter Technologies](http://www.giantotter.com/).
-I work mainly towards the frontend but pitch in across the stack.
+I work as a software engineer at Google.

 Academically, I've studied physics and am currently studying computer science.